-In accordance with the Companies' Law in Kingdom of Saudi Arabia, the Company established a statutory reserve by the appropriation of 10% of net income until the reserve equaled 30% of the share capital.
+In accordance with the By-Laws of the company, the Company established a statutory reserve by the appropriation of 10% of net income until the reserve equaled 30% of the share capital.
 This reserve is not available for distribution.

 19 PROVISION FOR ZAKAT